philipokumu/amacedic/readme.md

-An assignment exchange system made with Laravel
+A document exchange system made with Laravel